-Putative causal genes have strong literature support for their involvement in ionomic traits
+CAMOCO identified GWAS candidate genes with strong literature support for roles in ion accumulation

 In addition to the GO enrichment analysis of high-confidence candidate causal genes identified by our approach, we manually examined the literature evidence supporting the association of these genes with ionomic traits.
 Indeed, this examination revealed genes and pathways known to affect the ionome.
 In addition to genes with known roles in elemental homeostasis, HPO genes for some ionomic traits included multiple genes encoding known members of the same pathway or protein complex.
 This strongly suggests that true biological signal was enriched by our novel combination of expression level polymorphisms and GWAS and provides strong evidence of novel associations between multiple pathways and elemental homeostasis.

 For example, one gene with highly pleiotropic effects on the maize kernel ionome is sugary1 (su1; GRMZM2G138060) (Baxter et al. 2014).
 Genetic polymorphisms that affect seed compartment proportions or the major storage constituents are expected to contribute disproportionately to variation in seed ionomic contents.
-For this reason, six IL14H RIL’s that were still segregating for the recessive su1 allele were previously tested for ionomic effects (cite).
+For this reason, six IL14H RIL’s that were still segregating for the recessive su1 allele were previously tested for ionomic effects (Baxter et al. 2014).
 This demonstrated that segregation for a loss of function allele at su1, on the cob, affected the levels of P, S, K, Ca, Mn, Fe, As, Se, and Rb in the seed (Baxter et al. 2014).
 The su1 gene was present among the HPO genes for Se accumulation (Supp.
 Table 5) based on the root co-expression network.
 The su1 locus was only identified in the HPO set for the element Se, but was linked to significant NAM GWAS SNPs for the elements P, K, and As.
-Thus, of the eight elements that were identified as co segregating with the su1 locus in the IL14H RIL population that were also measured in the NAM panel, four were affected by su1 in the GWAS analysis.
+Thus, of the eight elements that were identified as co segregating with the su1 allele in the IL14H RIL population and measured in the NAM panel, four were associated with su1 variation in the GWAS analysis.
 It is formally possible that su1, which is expressed in multiple plant compartments including the roots, might also affect the seed ionome through effects beyond a dramatic loss of seed starch.
-This may result from coordinate regulation of the encoded isoamylase and other root-expressed determinants of S and Se metabolism, a role for starch in root architecture or S and Se assimilation, or a result of unexpected coordination between root and seed expression networks.
+This may result from coordinate regulation of the encoded isoamylase and other root-expressed determinants of S and Se metabolism, or a result of unexpected coordination between root and seed expression networks.
 The finding that HPO network neighbors for P were enriched among carbohydrate biosynthetic enzymes favors the former two of these hypotheses.

 Our analysis of the GWAS loci for the element Se produced among the largest high-confidence candidate causal genes.
 Several genes with known effects on the ionome, or known to be impacted by the ionome, were identified within this HPO set.
 For example, one candidate gene, GRMZM2G327406, encodes an Adenylyl-sulfate kinase (adenosine-5'-phosphosulfate (APS) kinase 3), which is a key component of the sulfur and selenium assimilation pathway and plays a role in the formation of the substrate for protein and metabolite sulfation.
-Downstream from this gene, and also critical for the metabolism of sulfur amino acids and the biosynthesis of the 21st amino acid, selenocysteine, Camoco also identified a gene encoding a cysteine desulfurulyase (GRMZM2G581155).
+Also linked to this GWAS locus was a second gene critical for the metabolism of sulfur amino acids, and the biosynthesis of the 21st amino acid selenocysteine, encoding a cysteine desulfurulyase (GRMZM2G581155) that Camoco also identified as an HPO gene.